Why this matters

 District of Columbia cottage food — your questions answered.

-How much does it cost to start selling cottage food in DC?
+What does it cost to start a cottage food business in DC?

 District of Columbia cottage food laws: what is the short version?

 District of Columbia requires cfpm before selling cottage food.
 The listed cost is $173.
-There is no state revenue cap in the current data.
-District of Columbia allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+The cited state sources do not list a revenue cap.
+District of Columbia allows online orders, in-state shipping, seller delivery for cottage food sellers.

-Do I need a cottage food cfpm in District of Columbia?
+Do I need a cottage food license or permit in District of Columbia?

 Yes.
 District of Columbia requires cfpm before selling cottage food.
 The listed cost is $173.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.